oguzhanakca/socialize-frontend/README.md

 - Create -  Users can create an account, profile, post, comment, like, follow, chat and message objects.
 - Read - Users can read the profile, posts, comments, messages.
 - Update - Users can update their profile, username, password, posts, comments, likes, follows via the interactive forms and buttons on the site.
-- Delete - Users can delete posts, comments, likes, follows, chats and messages via the interactive buttons on the site.
+- Delete - Users can delete posts, comments, likes, follows and messages via the interactive buttons on the site.

 ### Fonts